knative/func/docs/reference/func_subscribe.md

 ### Options

 ```
-  -f, --filter string   The event metadata to filter for
+  -f, --filter stringArray   Filter for the Cloud Event metadata
   -h, --help                 help for subscribe
   -s, --source string        The source, like a Knative Broker (default "default")
 ```

 ### SEE ALSO